rmzetti/hover-exec/READMORE.md

 *Hover-exec* facilitates execution from within the editor of markdown code blocks in a variety of installed script languages.
 New script languages can be added with or without configuration.
 This is by no means intended as a replacement for the superb vscode notebooks.
 Instead it simply offers the opportunity, when working with markdown docs, to include 'live' calculations, results, code samples, comparisons and useful links, using a range of possible scripts.

-There is also an intention to have a certain compatability with the excellent *markdown preview enhanced* extension.
-The idea would be to simply include *mpe* requirements in the usual *mpe* {curly brackets} in the command line.
-There are a number of elements of *hover-exec@ (eg. in-line results, built in javascript execution rather than `node` only, and the different approach to temporary storage of generated script files) which make full compatability difficult at this stage, but many scripts can still be executed in both extensions.

 The *hover-exec* extension is activated when a markdown file is opened in the editor.

 Hover script exec in action: